-Senate Agriculture & Natural Resources Bill Status: Passed out of Senate Agriculture and Natural Resources Committee and Senate Appropriations Committee; scheduled for consideration on the Senate floor on May 18th.
-Title: Concerning assistance for agriculture in Colorado, and, in connection therewith, establishing a loan program in the Department of Agriculture and transferring money from the general fund to a new agricultural future loan program cash fund to be used for the loan program.
+Senate Agriculture & Natural Resources Bill Status: Scheduled for House Third Reading on June 3rd.
+Title: Concerning assistance for agriculture in Colorado, and, in connection therewith, establishing a $loan\ program\ in\ the\ Department\ of\ Agriculture\ and\ transferring\ money\ from\ the\ general\ fund$ to a new agricultural future loan program cash fund to be used for the loan program.
 Summary: The bill creates the Colorado agricultural loan program in the Department of Agriculture to provide: Farm-to-market infrastructure loans to eligible applicants and low-interest loans to eligible farmers or ranchers and eligible ag-related businesses in Colorado.
 It funds the program with a one-time \$30 million General Fund transfer to the Dept. of Ag. with direction to provide:

-Ag processor loans; and
+• Ag processor loans; and

 • Low-interest loans to eligible farmers, ranchers and ag businesses.

 The Department is directed to award: